St Richard's Catholic College: History

-St Richard's Catholic College was opened in 1959.
+St. Richard's was opened in 1959.
 Its construction was funded, in part, by fundraising within the local Roman Catholic community.
 For example, in July 1958, just under £1000 was raised by Catholics in Eastbourne for the Diocesan education fund.

-When it was first opened, the college was known as St Richard's Catholic School; it was named after St Richard of Chichester (1197 – 1253), who visited Bexhill during his lifetime.
-It is probable that St Richard built the manor house at Manor Barn, found in the ancient centre of Bexhill-on-Sea, the ruins of which are still visible today.
+When it was first opened, the college was known as St. Richard's Roman Catholic School; it was named after St. Richard of Chichester (1197–1253), who visited Bexhill during his lifetime.
+It is probable that St. Richard built the manor house at Manor Barn, found in the ancient Old Town of Bexhill-on-Sea, the ruins of which are still visible today.

-The raison d'être of St Richard's Catholic School was to offer a denominational secondary education for the local Catholic population.
-Hitherto, there had been several Catholic primary schools in the area (e.g. St Mary Star of the Sea in Hastings and St Joseph's in Eastbourne), though there had been no sufficient provision for Catholic children over the age of eleven.
-As a result, St Joseph's in Eastbourne was severely overcrowded.
-The school had to take infants, juniors and seniors, despite that 'the buildings [were] totally inadequate to house all these groups for education'.
-St Joseph's has since closed and been replaced by St Thomas, a Becket Catholic Primary School.
+The raison d'être of St. Richard's Roman Catholic School was to offer a denominational secondary education for the local Catholic population.
+Hitherto, there had been several Catholic primary schools in the area (e.g., St. Mary Star of the Sea in Hastings and St. Joseph's in Eastbourne), though there had been no sufficient provision for Catholic children over the age of eleven.
+As a result, St. Joseph's in Eastbourne was severely overcrowded.
+The school had to take infants, juniors, and seniors, despite the fact that 'the buildings [were] totally inadequate to house all these groups for education'.
+St. Joseph's has since closed and been replaced by St. Thomas, a Becket Catholic Primary School.

-St Richard's was, and remains, the only Catholic secondary school in East Sussex (the nearest alternatives being in Brighton and Tunbridge Wells).
+St. Richard's is, as of December 2023, the only Catholic secondary school in East Sussex (the nearest alternatives being in Brighton and Tunbridge Wells).
 It has always had a substantial catchment area, traditionally ranging from Eastbourne, through Bexhill, to the vicinity of the Hastings area.

 At the time of the school's construction, transporting children into Bexhill proved controversial within Eastbourne's town council.
-Indeed, a series of contemporary newspaper articles from the Eastbourne Gazette and Eastbourne Herald reveal the contention that surrounded the payment of the future pupils' train fares.
+Indeed, a series of contemporary newspaper articles from the Eastbourne Gazette and Eastbourne Herald reveal the contention that surrounding the payment of the future pupils' train fares.

 It was suggested in February 1958 that, when the school was built, Eastbourne's council should subsidise half the cost of Eastbourne pupils travelling into Bexhill.
 In March, however, the council's Education Committee voted by a majority of eight to six to cover the whole cost of pupils' fares.
 This decision followed a letter from the archdiocesan secretary responsible for education (at his time, Eastbourne and Bexhill both fell within an archdiocese–the Archdiocese of Southwark–as Arundel and Brighton had yet to be created).
 Yet, this was not the end of the episode.
 On 1 April, Eastbourne council's Finance Committee urged the main chamber to reconsider their U-turn.
 Concerned over the cost to ratepayers, the Finance Committee argued the council should only pay for half of pupils' fares.
 Travel for a single child would have cost 2s6d a week.